Analysis Likely

 Share

-Before you close this tab screaming “it’s not comparable!”, hear me out.
 In 2020, Cyberpunk 2077 was the most anticipated game of the decade.
 The trailers were jaw-dropping.
 Keanu Reeves was in it.
-CD Projekt Red was coming off The Witcher 3, a universal masterpiece.
-The excitement was total, absolute, irrational.
-And we all know how launch day went on PS4.
+CD Projekt Red was coming off The Witcher 3, a universally acclaimed RPG.
+The excitement was intense, widespread, and largely irrational.
+We all know how launch day went on PS4.

-I’m not saying GTA 6 will be another Cyberpunk.
-I’m saying hype is a monster that devours even the best studios.
-And the hype around GTA 6 is the biggest the gaming industry has ever seen.
+This isn’t a prediction that GTA 6 will follow the same path.
+It’s a reminder that hype is a force that can overwhelm even the best studios.
+And the hype around GTA 6 is, by most measurable indicators, the largest the industry has ever generated.

 Scene from GTA 6 Trailer 2